apache/accumulo-website/_docs-2/administration/compaction.md

 ### Configuration

 Configuration for external compactions is very similar to the internal compaction example above.
-In the example below we create a Compaction Service `cs1` and configure it with an queue named `DCQ1`.
+In the example below we create a Compaction Service `cs1` and configure it with a queue named `DCQ1`.
 We then define the Compaction Dispatcher on table `testTable` and configure the table to use the `cs1` Compaction Service for planning and executing all compactions.